A TimeFrame is a specialised form of one-dimensional Frame which represents various coordinate systems used to describe positions in time.

 angles rather than time scales, but are included in the list since they are in common use and are often

 When a time value is formatted it can be formated either as a simple floating point value, or as a Gregorian date (see the Format attribute).

-When conversion between two TimeFrames is requested (as when supplying TimeFrames to astConvert), account will be taken of the nature of the time coordinate systems they represent, together with any qualifying time scale, offset, unit, etc. The AlignSystem and AlignTimeScale attributes will also be taken into account.
+When conversion between two TimeFrames is requested (as when supplying TimeFrames AST_CONVERT), account will be taken of the nature of the time coordinate systems they represent, together with any qualifying time scale, offset, unit, etc. The AlignSystem and AlignTimeScale attributes will also be taken into account.

-A null Object pointer (AST__NULL) will be returned if this function is invoked with the AST error status set, or if it should fail for any reason.
+A null Object pointer (AST__NULL) will be returned if this function is invoked with STATUS set to an error value, or if it should fail for any reason.